jaynewey/charm-icons/docs/ICON_GUIDELINES.md

 </div>

-Only if visually nessecary, you may extend to at maximum a 0.5 pixel border.
+Only if visually necessary, you may extend to at maximum a 0.5 pixel border.

 <div align="center">